Sobal/.github/profile/CONTRIBUTING.md

 # Contributors guide

 Thank you for investing your time in contributing to our project!
-Frequent contributors will be listed on [https://docs.sobal.fi/sobal-docs/getting-involved/credits](https://docs.sobal.fi/sobal-docs/getting-involved/credits) :sparkles:.
+Frequent contributors will be listed on [our Credits page](https://docs.sobal.fi/sobal-docs/getting-involved/credits) :sparkles:.

 Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.